PrinceOfCzechia/Dogfight/README.md

 The player, since it is a plane, is always moving forward, its direction can however be altered by `A` and `D`.
 The speed of the player's movement can be increased by `W` or decreased by `S`.
 The faster the movement, the slower the rotation and vice versa.
 The movement speed changes by 50 and has values between 400 and 800.

-The plaing field is bordered by what you can see on the screen, no more map loads if the player reaches the border.
+The playing field is bordered by what you can see on the screen, no more map loads if the player reaches the border.
 Instead, the player gets stuck in the direction of the border and depending on the angle between the player and the border, the player moves to the left or right.
 Rotation is still fully supported, so it is possible to return.

 Several airships are spawned with random coordinates and rotation.
 Once hit five times by a player's bullet, they explode.
-If the player crashes into an airship, the airship explodes as well, the player loses 2 HP (out of 5).
+If the player crashes into an airship, the airship explodes as well but the player loses 2 HP (out of 5).

-The amount of bullets is capped at 100, 80, 60 or 50, depending on selected difficulty, when all bullets are shot, the `SPACE` key plays the sound of an empty gun.
+The amount of bullets is capped at 100, 80, 60 or 50, depending on selected difficulty.
+When all bullets are shot, the `SPACE` key plays the sound of an empty gun.
 Similarly, the bombs are capped at 5.

 Other than crashing into airships, the player can lose HP by getting shot by an enemy anti-aircraft gun as well.
 Each shot is worth 1 HP.
 According to difficulty, which is currently hardcoded, there can be 0, 1, 2 or 3 anti-aircraft guns.

 Once the player's HP drops to zero, the game loop stops.
 If any explosions are currently present, their time still runs and they fade away like they normallu would.
 Text 'GAME OVER' is displayed in the middle of the screen.
+Other ways how the game can end is if all the targets are destroyed or all bullets and bombs are used.

 ### AI